jeisey/commish/README.md

         - *SWID and ESPN_S2*: Use this [Chrome extension](https://chrome.google.com/webstore/detail/espn-private-league-key-a/bakealnpgdijapoiibbgdbogehhmaopn) or follow [manual steps](https://www.gamedaybot.com/help/espn_s2-and-swid/).
 - **Yahoo**:
         - *League ID*: Navigate to Yahoo Fantasy Sports → Click your league → Mouse over **League**, click **Settings**.
 The League ID number is listed first.
+        - *Authenticate*: Follow the prompt to enter your authentication code.
+Then fill in the character description and trash talk levels as your normally would.
 - **Sleeper**:
         - *League ID*: [Find it here](https://support.sleeper.com/en/articles/4121798-how-do-i-find-my-league-id).